SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

       memory: 100Mi
 `````

-In this new function, we are using the same Redis instance, creating a new client connection,
+In this new function we are using the same Redis instance creating a new client connection.
-after this, we execute the Redis command to retrieve all keys to start to iterate.
+After this, we execute the Redis command to retrieve all keys to start to iterate.
-Is a simple node.js code, listing all keys retrieved and pushing to the history Array, that at the end will be the return of the function
+It is simple node.js code, listing all keys retrieved and pushing to the history Array, that at the end will be the return of the function

 5. Type ```:wq``` and select the Enter key to save the changes.